Expanding Taiwan's renewables sector and raising environmental awareness

-Despite the abundant coastal winds along its shoreline, Taiwan remains heavily reliant on fossil fuels, which make up over 75 percent of its total installed electricity capacity.
-Shifting towards sustainable energy is vital for both Taiwan's national security, and for its economic and environmental prosperity.
+Despite strong coastal winds along its shoreline, the island of Taiwan remains heavily reliant on fossil fuels, which make up over 75% of its total installed electricity capacity.
+Shifting towards sustainable energy is vital for Taiwan's national security, and its economic and environmental prosperity.

-This project harnesses the plentiful supply of wind energy along Taiwan’s coast near Taichung in the west and Changbin in the east.
-The wind farms consist of 62 wind turbines, and generate over 480,000 MWh of clean power each year which is supplied to the local electricity grid.
+This project harnesses the strong prevailing winds along Taiwan’s west coast.
+The wind farms consist of 62 wind turbines that generate over 480,000 MWh of clean power on average each year, which is supplied to the local electricity grid.

-In addition to contributing to global climate change mitigation, this project is engaged in several nature preservation enterprises such as regular beach clean ups and guided tours that raise awareness about climate change, pollution and other environmental issues.
-The project has also led to the forestation of 2,400 m2 of land, encouraging local biodiversity
+As well as contributing to global climate change mitigation efforts through emission reductions, the project is engaged in several activities that help to preserve the local ecosystem such as regular beach clean ups and guided tours that raise awareness about climate change, pollution and other environmental issues.
+The project has also supported the reforestation of 2,400 m2 of land, which is encouraging local biodiversity.